-A super easy-to-make chorizo chicken paella, one of the best Spanish recipes I’ve ever had!
+This is a super easy-to-make chorizo chicken paella without seafood, one of the best Spanish recipes Iโve ever had!
 And I do love Spanish food, mind you.
 Have a look at these amazing Spanish Meatballs in Tomato Sauce, the Spanish Pork Stew, or this simple and flavorful Spanish Vegetable Soup.

 I remember the first time I had a classic seafood paella during a vacation in Tenerife quite a few years ago.
 It was heaven, one of the best restaurant meals ever, and definitely the best meal we had on the island.

 Making a seafood paella at home is somewhat difficult.
-We live in an area where seafood is not readily available; you get it mostly frozen, it’s expensive, and you don’t have much choice.
-So, whenever I feel like having paella, we opt for this simple chicken and chorizo paella.
+We live in an area where seafood is not readily available; you get it mostly frozen, itโs expensive, and you donโt have much choice.
+So, whenever I feel like having paella, we opt for this simple chicken and chorizo paella without seafood.

 Jump to recipe

-Chorizo: Spanish links are dried, cured, and ready to eat.
-They are usually sold in the same section as other cured sausages.
-They have a vibrant red color due to the high content of paprika, and they are made of pork and pork fat.
-They come in sweet and spicy varieties; for this recipe, I used the spicy kind.
+Spanish chorizo is dried, cured, and ready to eat, usually found with other cured sausages at the grocery store.
+Its red color comes from paprika, and itโs made of pork and pork fat.
+It comes in sweet and spicy varieties - I used the spicy kind for this recipe.

-- And if you like chorizo, you might want to try this Spanish Chicken and Chorizo Stew, the Argentinian Choripan con chimichurri, or a simple and delicious Mexican Chorizo Tostada.
+- If you like chorizo, try this Spanish Chicken and Chickpea Stew with chorizo, the Argentinian Choripan con chimichurri, or a simple and delicious Mexican Chorizo Tostada.

 Peppers: One large fresh red bell pepper and 2 large roasted red peppers from a jar of peppers preserved in oil.

 Rice: Short-grain rice, like Arborio or Bomba.
-I have Arborio most of the time, I use it for risotto as well.
+I have Arborio most of the time; I use it for risotto as well.
+This Bacon and Pea Risotto is also made with arborio.

 What kind of pan do you need?